Rhode Glazing Milk Review: Is It Worth It for Dehydrated Skin?

 After a couple of weeks of using it twice a day, the longer-term benefits really started to show.
 My skin barrier felt more resilient at first, I couldn't work out what I was doing differnt to help this.
 I had fewer dry patches cropping up, even in my usual trouble areas around my nose and chin, Is anyone else plagued with this at this time of year?

-I also noticed less irritation when I used stronger actives like vitamin C or my tretinoin retinol, almost as if the Glazing Milk was cushioning my skin and helping it cope.
-My t-zone seemes less oily too.
+I also noticed less irritation when I used stronger actives like vitamin C or tretinoin, almost as if the Glazing Milk was cushioning my skin and helping it cope.
+My t-zone seems less oily too.
 It just gives my skin the extra help it needs, making the glazing milk worth its weight in gold to me.

 What I didn’t expect was how much better my other products performed.
 My serums seemed to absorb faster and more effectively, and my moisturiser didn’t just sit on top of my skin — it locked everything in.
 Makeup also glided on more smoothly and stayed looking fresh for longer, which is always a win.